MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 # Add a custom endpoint destination to an eventstream

+If you want to connect your own application with an eventstream, you can add a custom endpoint (i.e., Custom App in standard capability) destination.
+Then you can consume data from the eventstream to your own application with the connection endpoint displayed as the custom endpoint (i.e., Custom App in standard capability).
+Furthermore, with the Apache Kafka protocol available as an option for custom endpoints (i.e., Custom App in standard capability), you can consume streaming events using the Kafka protocol.
 This article shows you how to add a custom endpoint (i.e., Custom App in standard capability) destination to an eventstream in Microsoft Fabric event streams.

 [!INCLUDE [select-view](./includes/select-view.md)]